| Description:

 that the monthly installments are in effect.

-Notices of this separation offer will be posted at affected Carrier
+V. APPLICATION PROCESSNotices of this separation offer will be posted at affected Carrier

 locations.
 Additionally, all furloughed protected employes at the affected Carrier